Skip to content

 Culinary influences reflect its geographical position, with dishes that combine flavors of the sea and mountains, often enriched by the ever-present chili pepper, available in various varieties and degrees of spiciness.

 Locally produced extra virgin olive oil forms the base of many preparations, giving dishes an intense and authentic flavor.
-The peasant and seafaring traditions merge, giving rise to simple yet rich-tasting recipes, handed down from generation to generation.

 Among the typical dishes you can taste are Lagane e ceci, a homemade fresh pasta cut into wide strips, served with a thick chickpea sauce and herbs.

-Another classic is Maccarruni cu sugu e carne di capra, where artisanal pasta is seasoned with a flavorful goat meat ragΓΉ, slow-cooked to enhance its taste.
+Another classic is Maccarruni cu sugu e carne di capra, where artisanal pasta is seasoned with a flavorful goat meat ragù, slow-cooked to enhance its taste.
 Vegetables hold a prominent place on the table, with Melanzane ripiene (stuffed eggplants), prepared with a filling of bread, cheese, and spices, and Frittelle di bianchetto, small fritters made from fish fry, deep-fried and served hot.

 These dishes reflect the authenticity of the ingredients and the skill in combining them to create distinct flavors.